gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 - The user first arrives on the webview picker and sees a custom top nav bar
 	- The title of the nav bar is 'SUGGEST'
-	- The back button of the nav bar is 'reviews'
+	- The back button of the nav bar is 'reviews' or 'outfit' depending on the user's entrance point (either view 1.1.a or 3.1.a)
 	- The user taps on 'reviews' and is taken back to their original entrance point - either view 1.1 (outfit page) or view 3.1.a (reviews page) or view 3.1.c/d (submitting a review)
 	- The top right button of the top nav bar is a button that has text ('for') and a thumbnail (the outfit thumbnail)
 	- The outfit thumbnail should be drawn from the Outift->smallThumb url provided as part of the Outfit API response